-- Scenario 2: You have multiple hosts with outdated Managed Antivirus signatures across your account, we would escalate this as a low severity Escalation because it is a preventative security measure that requires action but not immediate action.
+- Scenario 2: Multiple hosts have had the Microsoft Defender Real-time Protection engine disabled for an extended period of time across your account.
+We would escalate this as a high severity Escalation because it is a preventive security measure that requires action but not immediate action.

 Why not reach out via Support?